 Maintaining our position at the forefront of schools' cricket in the region will only happen if we are able to attract high class coaches, recruit pupils with an ambition in the sport and crucially maintain a high standard of cricketing facilities.

-As part of our efforts to modernise our cricketing programme at Framlingham, we are launching a new initiative aimed at raising circa £135,000 to support, as a priority, the redevelopment of our outdoor nets at the Senior School, whilst also funding a new pavilion at the Prep School.
+As part of our efforts to modernise our cricketing programme at Framlingham, we are launching a new initiative aimed at raising circa £130,000 to support, as a priority, the redevelopment of our outdoor nets at the Senior School, whilst also funding a new pavilion at the Prep School.

 With additional funding we would also seek to update the outdoor nets at the prep school.

-During phase 1 of our Centurian Challenge a small group of parents, OF’s and staff cycled 100 miles from Lords cricket ground back to the College, in addition to which our Prep School Headmaster, Simon Roche, took on the extraordinary feat of running the 100 miles non-stop in 24 hours!! together raised more than £77,500.
+During phase 1 of our Centurion Challenge a small group of parents, OF’s and staff cycled 100 miles from Lords cricket ground back to the College, in addition to which our Prep School Headmaster, Simon Roche, took on the extraordinary feat of running the 100 miles non-stop in 24 hours!! together raising more than £77,500.
 This success was made possible through a legacy and generous match funding from a prep parent, which was matched by contributions from across our prep school community.
 These funds have enabled the commissioning of a new Prep School pavilion.

 Take a minute to watch Simon's incredible 100-Mile Run